Angels (Neon Genesis Evangelion): Sahaquiel

-In the Rebuild of Evangelion saga, Sahaquiel is introduced as the eighth Angel.
+In Rebuild of Evangelion, Sahaquiel is known as the eighth Angel.
 Its design by Mahiro Maeda has several changes; in the movie Evangelion 2.0, its AT Field is powerful enough to distort the path of light and its body, which was initially spherical, unravels and changes shape, revealing silhouettes of humans on its surface.
 At the bottom of its main body, Sahaquiel develops an anthropomorphic entity that pierces Unit 01's hands with spear-like weapons, which were designed by director Takeshi Honda.
-During the production, Maeda proposed human shapes dancing on the lower part of the sphere.
-In the trailer, Sahaquiel is shown with a mosaic effect to hide its features from the audience.
-The new design of Sahaquiel was difficult to animate; the staff were on a tight production schedule, and experimented and remade scenes in a state of confusion, changing them up to the deadline.
-Masayuki, assistant director in the storyboard phase, suggested having Sahaquiel die in a wave of blood that floods Tokyo-3, which was inspired by the tokusatsu tradition and the scene in which Sapporo collapses in the Japanese science fiction series Japan Sinks (1974).
+Masayuki suggested having Sahaquiel die in a wave of blood that floods Tokyo-3, which was inspired by the tokusatsu tradition and the scene in which Sapporo collapses in Japan Sinks (1974).